Market-Connections Professional Resume Writing Services

 You are most likely to encounter these situations in smaller companies, where the owner or hiring managers handle applications, interviews, and job offers directly; however, discrimination occurs in companies of all sizes.

-Here is an analysis of some of the most relevant laws for jobseekers.
+Here is an analysis of nine (9) of the most relevant laws for job seekers.

 The Immigration and Nationality Act (INA) addresses employment eligibility, employment verification, and nondiscrimination in hiring.
 Under this law, employers may only hire candidates who are legally eligible to work in the U.S. (i.e., citizens and U.S. nationals) and aliens authorized to work in the U.S.